arenekosreal/E5Renewer.Net/README.md

 Server will only accept request less than **30 seconds** older than server time.

 See [http-api.md](./http-api.md) for possible apis

-> [!NOTE]
-> This program plans to support **HTTP** only for now, and it is insecure.
-> Please use a reverse proxy tool like `nginx` or `apache` to transfer data through untrusted environment.
-> Althouth Asp.Net Core supports https and you can enable it through Asp.Net Core configuration,
-> we do not guarantee its availability.

 ## Modules